 Are there symptoms associated with decreased immunoglobulins?

 Not specific ones.
 Unexplained recurrent infections, multiple infections, or opportunistic infections, with or without chronic diarrhoea, may indicate a need to check a person's immune status.
 A positive family history of an immunodeficiency may also require follow up.
 A thorough physical examination and a careful medical history can be critical to a diagnosis.

 In addition to the blood sample for this test, I was instructed to collect a urine sample.
 Why?

 You may have been directed to give a urine sample to check for the presence of protein in your urine and/or to determine the amount and type of protein present in your urine.
-Your healthcare professional may suspect that, based on your medical history, signs and symptoms and/or other test results, you have a condition associated with abnormal or excessive immunoglobulin production.
+Your healthcare professional may suspect that, based on your medical history, signs and symptoms and/or other test results, you have a condition associated with abnormal or excessive immunoglobulin production or protein loss in your urine.
 In such cases, a quantitative immunoglobulin test is often performed along with tests such as serum and urine protein electrophoresis to help establish a diagnosis.

 On This Site

 Tests: Protein Electrophoresis, Immunofixation Electrophoresis, Total Protein, Autoantibodies, Complement, Serum Free Light Chains, Immunoglobulin Subclasses, Coeliac Disease Tests